bibekanandadatta/JHU-Dissertation-Template/README.md

 > [!CAUTION]
 >
 > The `biblatex` package works differently than the older `bibtex` package (which is still available).
 Make sure you generate the `.bib` file compatible with the `biblatex` package, not the `bibtex` package.
-If you are required to add a very specific citation style that can not be configured using `biblatex` package at all, then consider removing the options related to it, and then add the package and option related to the `bibtex` package.
+If you are required to add a particular citation style that can not be configured using `biblatex` package at all, then consider removing the options related to it, and then add the package and option related to the `bibtex` package.
 However this may break down the LaTeX code (not recommended).

 > [!NOTE]
 >
 > Sometimes even if you have done everything right after fixing an error, Overleaf still may not compile your files because of the auxiliary files in the `cache`.
 In that case, click on the `Logs and Output Files` option beside the `Recompile` button, then click on the `Clear cached files` button at the bottom, and `Recompile` the files again.
->

 ### Generating PDF/A compliant output file for the JH Library on Overleaf